devGnode/jno2/README.md

 ```

 ### .any(  *String* Selector, *Handle* callback )
-try to resolve a child(s) in order to return it by the callback.
+Try to resolve a child(s) in order to return it by the callback.
 ```javascript

 jno2( selector ).any("input[type='text']",function( hdl, i ){